-Many people have described Grief Hungry as a sort of “Humans of New York” for the grieving, and it is that; but there’s more to it.
+Many people have described Grief Hungry as a sort of “Humans of New York” for the grieving, and it is that, but there’s more to it.
 It’s a space to be candid about grief and loss, to remember someone and honor them; and it’s also a space to be raw and honest.

 .03 How does it help those in bereavement?

 It’s my hope that it helps in three constructive ways.
-One, I’m giving the grief community a platform to submit stories and recipes that either honor their person or help themselves get through.
+One, I’m giving the grief community a platform to submit stories and recipes that either honor their person or help them get through.
 Two, I’m providing the grief community with those recipes, so that when the casseroles and lasagnas stop coming, there is a place full of meal ideas and recipes for them when they’re low on energy, time, or brain space.

 Lastly, and maybe most importantly, it’s tying grief to something that’s less taboo to talk about—food.
-Which I hope will allow everyone, not just those grieving, to better understand and accept that grief and loss are life changing and can be massively impactful.
+Which I hope will allow everyone, not just those grieving, to better understand and accept that grief and loss are life-changing and can be massively impactful.

 .04 Is there anything you do to make it easier when someone is missing from mealtimes on a regular basis, or on special occasions?

 Not necessarily.
-I do appreciate when people mention my Dad or cheers to him on occasions.
+I do appreciate it when people mention my Dad or cheers to him on occasions.
 Truthfully, I’m still learning how to cope with the immeasurable loss.
 Have we put out a place setting for him?
 No. Nothing like that.
 But sharing and speaking openly about him and telling stories helps.
 More than anything, though, making the food he made or the food he loved brings me a lot of comfort and nostalgia.